GraphTheta: A Distributed Graph Neural Network Learning System With Flexible Training Strategy: Introduction

-From the perspective of inductive learning, global-batch~\cite{dai2016discriminative}\cite{kipf2016semi} and mini-batch~\cite{hamilton2017inductive} are two popular training strategies on big graphs.
-Global-batch performs globalized graph convolutions across an entire graph by multiplying feature matrices with graph Laplacian.
+For GNN training, global-batch~\cite{dai2016discriminative,kipf2016semi} and mini-batch~\cite{hamilton2017inductive} are two popular strategies.
+Global-batch performs full graph convolutions across an entire graph by multiplying feature matrices with graph Laplacian.
 It requires calculations on the entire graph, regardless of graph density.
 In contrast, mini-batch conducts localized convolutions on a batch of subgraphs, where a subgraph is constructed from a node with its neighbors.
-Typically, subgraph construction meets the challenge of size explosion, especially when the node degrees and the exploration depth are very large.
-Therefore, it is difficult to learn on dense graphs (dense graphs refer to graphs of high density) or sparse ones with highly skewed node degree distributions.
-To alleviate the challenge of mini-batch training, a number of neighbor sampling methods are proposed to reduce the size of neighbors~\cite{chen2018fastgcn,huang2018adaptive,liu2019geniepath}.
-However, the sampling methods often bring unstable results during inference~\cite{eksombatchai2018pixie}.
+Typically, subgraph construction meets the challenge of size explosion, especially when the node degrees and the neighborhood exploration depth (neighborhood exploration depth is equal to the number of graph convolution layers) are very large~\cite{li2021training,chen2020simple,li2019deepgcns,xu2018representation,xu2021self}.
+This severely limits the scalability of mini-batch in processing dense graphs (dense graphs refer to graphs of high density) or sparse ones with highly skewed node degree distributions, and the situation further deteriorates very much for deep GNNs~\cite{li2021training,chen2020simple,li2019deepgcns,xu2018representation,xu2021self}.
+Specifically, on one hand, not even mentioning dense graphs, high-degree nodes in a highly skewed graph can often cause a worker to become short of memory space to fully store a subgraph.
+For example, in the Alipay dataset (see Section~\ref{sec:experiment_setups}), the degree of a node can reach hundreds of thousands.
+On the other hand, a deep neighborhood exploration results in the explosion of a subgraph.
+In the Alipay dataset, a batch of subgraphs obtained from a two-hop neighborhood exploration with only 0.002\% nodes can generate a large size of 4.3\% nodes of the entire graph.
+If the neighborhood exploration reaches 0.05\%, the batch of subgraphs reaches up to 34\% of the entire graph.
+In this way, one training step of this mini-batch will include 1/3 nodes in the forward and backward computation.
+To alleviate the challenge of mini-batch, several neighbor sampling methods are proposed to reduce the size of neighbors~\cite{chen2018fastgcn,huang2018adaptive,ji2020accelerating,yoon2021performance}.
+However, the sampling methods can bring unstable results during inference~\cite{eksombatchai2018pixie} and result in lower performance~\cite{jia2020improving,tripathy2020reducing, yoon2021performance}.

-Currently, GNNs are implemented as proof-of-concept on the basis of popular deep learning frameworks such as Tensorflow~\cite{abadi2016tensorflow, paszke2019pytorch, chen2015mxnet}.
-However, these deep learning frameworks are not specially designed for non-Euclidean graph data and thus inefficient on graphs.
-On the other hand, existing graph processing systems~\cite{malewicz2010pregel, gonzalez2012powergraph, zhu2016gemini, chen2019powerlyra} are incapable of training deep learning models on graphs.
-Therefore, developing a new GL system becomes urgent in industry~\cite{ying2018graph}\cite{ eksombatchai2018pixie}\cite{zhu2019aligraph}\cite{ma2019neugraph}\cite{wang2019deep}.